Compensation Implementation Leading Practices

 - The Incentive Planning template is designed for annual calculation and planning of employee incentive programs, using inputs from an employee’s incentive plan, individual performance and business goal performance.

-- The planning method for Incentive Planning is set to “Direct Manager”, which means any employee who is also a Manager in the Company org chart will get a worksheet created with his/her team member in it.
+- The planning method for Incentive Planning is set to “Direct Manager”, which means any employee who is also a Manager in the Company org chart will get a worksheet created with their team member in it.

 - The program dates from which to pull employment history from Employee Central for payout calculation are set to Jan 1st – Dec 31st of year prior to planning.